Introducing content items

 Note that you can also use the Ctrl + Z shortcut (or ⌘ + Z on Mac) to undo the latest changes made to your content.
 See other helpful shortcuts you can use in Kontent.

-Previewing your content before publishing
+Preview your content before publishing

-Making your content go live
+Make your content go live

 Now that you're finished with your content and the reviews are all done too, the only thing left is publishing it while also making sure you're meeting the set limitations.

-Publishing content is fairly similar to sending your content item to review as you're also changing the item's workflow step.
-To publish an item, open the item for editing and click Publish in the upper right of the item.
+Publishing content is similar to sending your content item to review as you're also changing the item's workflow step.
+To publish an item, open the item for editing and click Publish… in the upper right of the item.
 If this option isn't available to you, you might not have the permission to publish content or the current workflow step cannot transition to the Publish step based on your project's workflow setup.

 If you later need to make changes to your published content, you can create a new version of it.
 This way, the published content remains visible to the public while you update the item.

-Deleting content and content expiration
+Delete content and set content expiration

 You can delete content items individually while you are in the process of editing a content item, or you can delete content items in bulk from the content list.
 If a content item has variants created for multiple languages, you can only delete the variant for one given language at a time and the item will return to a Not translated status.

-To delete a specific content item from your project, open the content item for editing and click More actions > Delete.
+To delete a specific content item from your project, open the item for editing and click More actions > Delete.